Expert evidence

 [2-1130] Suggested direction — expert witnesses

 In this case, [CD and EF] have been called as expert witnesses.
 An expert witness is a person who has specialised knowledge based on their training, study or experience.
-Unlike other witnesses, a witness with such specialised knowledge may express an opinion on matters within his or her particular area of expertise.
+Unlike other witnesses, a witness with such specialised knowledge may express an opinion on matters within their particular area of expertise.
 Other witnesses may speak only as to facts, that is, what they saw or heard, and are not permitted to express their opinions.

-The value of any expert opinion very much depends on the reliability and accuracy of the material which the expert used to reach his or her opinion.
+The value of any expert opinion very much depends on the reliability and accuracy of the material which the expert used to reach their opinion.
 It also depends on the degree to which the expert analysed the material upon which the opinion was based and the skill and experience brought to bear in formulating the opinion given.
 Experts can differ in the level and degree of their experience, training and study, yet each can still be an expert qualified to give an opinion where that opinion is based on that witness's specialised knowledge.

 Expert evidence is admitted to provide you with … [specify, for example, scientific/medical/accountancy/etc] information and an opinion on a particular topic which is within the witness's expertise, but which is likely to be outside the experience and knowledge of the average lay person.